 Imidacloprid is a systemic insecticide that works similarly to nicotine.
 When larvae or insects eat a plant or material containing imidacloprid, their nervous system is disrupted and they eventually die.

 For the liquid version to work in potted plants, the soil must be allowed to dry out enough so that the soil absorbs the imidacloprid solution without any water runoff.
-For the next 10 days, any watering should be minimal to prevent leaching the imidacloprid solution from the soil.
-This ensures that the soil maintains the right ratio of imidacloprid during the 10 day period the plant needs to fully uptake the insecticide.
+For the next 10 days, any watering should be minimal to prevent leaching or diluting the imidacloprid solution from the soil.
+This ensures that the soil maintains the right ratio or concentration of imidacloprid during the 10 day period the plant needs to fully uptake the insecticide.

 If you use granules, you would mix them into the top 3 inches of soil and water as you normally would.
 The product label says that the slow release granules remain effective for up to 8 weeks.
 We didn’t try using imidacloprid because we are also growing vegetables indoors and the product label stated it was to be used for non-edible plants only.
-However, multiple product reviews claimed it was highly effective in getting rid of fungus gnat larvae in the soil.
+Multiple product reviews claimed it was highly effective in getting rid of fungus gnat larvae in the soil.

 Did not work for killing larvae in the soil